-- a. site LP(098)014 will include provision within the site for around 40 park car spaces to serve the school with a safe road crossing point and local improvements of Manns Lane to be agreed with the Highways Authority; - b. site LP(098)016 will be required to improve Hoe Road East to include provision for two-way traffic taking account of the requirements of the Cemetery on the north of the road to be agreed with the Highways Authority; - c. the northern border of site LP(098)016 will be screened by hedging and landscaping and with any new dwellings positioned along this border being of a maximum height of 1.5 storeys; - d. provision of a continuous vehicle, cycle and pedestrian access from Rectory Road to Manns Lane; and - e. provision of a footpath and cycleway from Rectory Road to Manns Lane. - 6.58.
+- a. provision will be made within site LP(098)014 for a 'pick up and drop off' area with at least 40 car spaces and with a safe road crossing point located along Manns Lane as close to the school as is deemed safe by Norfolk County Council Highways Authority; - b. provision will be made within site LP(098)016 for a lay by style parking facility, to accommodate at least six cars; - c. the northern border of site LP(098)016 will be screened by hedging and landscaping and with any new dwellings positioned along this border being of a maximum height of 1.5 storeys; - d. a continued vehicle, cycle and pedestrian access from Rectory Road to Manns Lane; and/or - e.
+Hoe Road East is widened to include provision for two way traffic with traffic calming measures, a footpath and cyclepath from Rectory Road to Manns Lane. - 6.59.
 Contributes to and supports Swanton Morley Neighbourhood Plan Objectives (a), (c), (d), (e), (f), (h) and (i).